scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

 ### Setting up a Twitter Developer Account

-If you already have a developer accout set up, skip to [Creating a Twitter App](#creating-a-twitter-app).
+If you already have a developer account set up, skip to [Creating a Twitter App](#creating-a-twitter-app).

 1. Select a user profile to associate with the developer account, and select 'Continue'.